The role of higher derivative bulk scalar in stabilizing a warped spacetime: Stability Analysis

-So, from the above expression for the stable value of warp factor $A(r_s)$, we can calculate the values of the set of parameters $\alpha, \beta, u, k ~\hbox{and}~ \phi_0$ of our model from various phenomenological constraints.For simplicity we will do our analysis by setting the parameter $A_0 = \sin \left(u~{\sqrt{ {\beta}/{2}}} \alpha \phi_0 \right) = 1$ .
+So, from the above expression for the stable value of warp factor $A(r_s)$, we can calculate the values of the set of parameters $\alpha, \beta, u, k ~\hbox{and}~ \phi_0$ of our model from various phenomenological constraints.
+For simplicity we will do our analysis by setting the parameter $A_0 = \sin \left(u~{\sqrt{ {\beta}/{2}}} \alpha \phi_0 \right) = 1$ .

 The main issue addressed in the RS two-brane model \cite{lisa} is the large mass hierarchy from an extra dimension whose compactification radius is as small as of the order of Planck length ($l_{p} \sim 10^{-33}$ cm).In the present scenario, because of the scalar field in the bulk, the the modified warp factor $A(y)$ is given by Eq.(\ref{warp}).
 Now, to get the acceptable hierarchy between the two fundamental scales, the modulus $r_c$ must be stabilized to a value $r_s$ such that the warp factor $A(r_s) \sim 36$.
-Figs. \ref{fig1} and \ref{fig2} depicts the variation of the value of $A(y)$ with the parameter $m$ ( for fixed $n$) and $n$ ( for fixed $m$) whereas in Fig. \ref{surface} we show the surface plot of the warp factor versus the two dimensionless variables $m = k/(u\alpha)$ and $n = 4C/(u^2\beta\alpha)$.
+Figs. \ref{fig1} and \ref{fig2} depicts the variation of the value of $A(y)$ with the parameter $m$ ( for fixed $n$) and $n$ ( for fixed $m$)

+whereas in Fig. \ref{surface} we show the surface plot of the warp factor versus the two dimensionless variables $m = k/(u\alpha)$ and $n = 4C/(u^2\beta\alpha)$.
 Finally, a numerical plot between $m$ and $n$ corresponding to a fixed value $A(r_s) = 36$ up to an error $\sim 2 \times 10^{-8}$ is shown in Fig. \ref{fig4}.
 It is evident that we can get an infinite number of values for the above parameters by which we can resolve the hierarchy problem in connection with the Higgs mass.

 Now, we will try to estimate the values of the parameters $\alpha, \beta, u, k ~\hbox{and}~ \phi_0$ for some values of $m$ and $n$.
 Since, we have a total of five free parameters in our model, we can specify any two of them by suitably defining a combination of all of them.
 Let us choose $k$ and $\alpha$ from the physical point of view, to be $\alpha = 1/2$ (making the scalar kinetic term to be canonical) and $k \sim M$.
 Then, we get the plot shown in Fig. \ref{ubeta}.
-On the other hand, in Table \ref{table}, we try to give some explicit values for these parameters $u$ and $\beta$.
 It is interesting to note that for values of $\beta \ll \alpha$ the stability requirement of the brane-world model is satisfied.